 For full transparency in sourcing their meat, top-of-the-line meat quality, and flexibility in their subscription option, Crowd Cow is my preferred choice over Butcher Box.

 Delivery Areas: Crowd Cow vs Butcher Box?

+Where do they deliver?
 Both Crowd Cow and Butcher Box deliver to the 48 contiguous United States (meaning everywhere except Alaska and Hawaii).

 Both boxes are delivered with dry ice designed to keep the meat frozen until it gets to your house (ideally it stays frozen even if you have to leave it outside for a few hours).